Nextdoor/kingpin/README.md

 `group.Sync` and `group.Async` actors to describe massively more complex deployents.

+##### JSON Commenting

+Because these JSON scripts can get quite large, Kingping leverages the `demjson` package to parse your script.
+This package is slightly more graceful when handling syntax issues (extra commas, for example), and allows for JavaScript style commenting inside of the script.

+Take this example:

+    { "actor": "misc.Sleep",

+      /* Cool description */
+      "desc": 'This is funny',

+      /* This shouldn't end with a comma, but does */ "options": { "time": 30 }, }

+The above example would fail to parse in most JSON parsers, but in `demjson` it works just fine.

 ##### Token-replacement

 In an effort to allow for more re-usable JSON files, _tokens_ can be inserted